kvsaivineeth/Soccer-Playing-Quadruped-Agent/PPO_A2C_Updated/README.md

 Replace the "dm2gym" folder in the anaconda3/lib/python3.7/site-packages with the provided dm2gym folder (this contains a package fix)

-3. Next, Install the baselines package which will be used with a2c-ppo-acktr package
+3. Next, Install the baselines package which will be used with a2c-ppo-acktr package If there is any error during installation, install tensorflow, tensorflow-gpu
 ```
 cd .
 git clone https://github.com/openai/baselines.git